jundalisay/spblist/content/en/superphysics/principles/chapter-07e.md

 <!-- ISAIAH is the machine learning system for the implementations of Superphysics -->

-Chapter 4c explained the Eagle as Superphysics equation for everything.
+The Eagle or EGl is our equation for everything.

 {{< img src="/graphics/super/egl.png" alt="E = Gl" >}}